ballerina-platform/module-ballerinax-postgresql/ballerina/Module.md

 // Iterating the returned table. error? e = resultStream.forEach(function(Student student) {
-   //Can perform operations using the record 'student' of type `Student`.
+   // Can perform operations using the record 'student' of type `Student`.
 });
 ```